Categories with families and first-order logic with dependent sorts: Introduction

 The paper is organized as follows.
-After preliminaries in Section \ref{prelsec}, the type system is set up in Section \ref{ddtsec}.
-FOLDS vocabularies are compared to the signatures of the present type systems in Section \ref{FOLDSsec}.
+Before the formal development of type systems and DFOL, we illustrate in Section \ref{UDFOL} their use with examples.
+This includes treatment of partial functions, the local propositions-as-types property, and a constructive version of Lawvere's Elementary Theory of the Category of Sets (ETCS).
+After technical preliminaries in Section \ref{prelsec}, the type systems are set up in Section \ref{ddtsec}.
 Section \ref{catcontsec} shows that the natural syntactic category of contexts coming from the type systems forms a cwf.
 The extension problem for signatures is considered in Section \ref{extprob}.
+A cwf morphism ${\cal F}_\Sigma\, \to\, {\cal C}$ is uniquely determined by its values on the signature $\Sigma$ (Lemma \ref{cwfuniq}).
+In Theorems \ref{extbytype} and \ref{extbyfun} we show that such morphisms can be constructed incrementally by induction on the signature.
 Hyperdoctrines over cwfs are formulated in Section \ref{semcomplsec}.
-A corresponding logic DFOL is studied in Section \ref{DFOL}, and a completeness theorem (existence of universal model) and soundness theorem is proved.
-Sections 8 and 9 presents applications of DFOL: treatment of partial function, the local propositions-as-types property of DFOL, and a constructive version of Lawvere's theory ETCS.
-Section 10 deals briefly with possibility of treating the theory of setoids inside the theory.
+The corresponding logic DFOL is studied in Section \ref{DFOL}, and a completeness theorem (existence of universal model) and soundness theorem is proved.